gabrielms201/Csharp-Benchmarks/MyBenchmarks/Tests/ListsCapacity/Results/Readme.md

   DefaultJob : .NET 7.0.10 (7.0.1023.36312), X64 RyuJIT AVX2

+Here the main goal is to test empirically that lists are just simple arrays, and with we do not provide their capacity, we can have an overhead

+General Performance Test
+WithoutCapacity_NoHeap: Action: Populate a pre instantiated list with non defined capacity.
+WithCapacity_NoHeap: Action: Populate a pre instantiated list with defined capacity.

+Memory segmentation tests without Garbage Collector
+WithoutCapacity_Heap: Action: Populate a pre instantiated list with non defined capacity, but adding some objects to the heap in order to make the reallocation process more expensive
+WithCapacity_Heap: Action: Populate a pre instantiated list with defined capacity, but adding some objects to the heap in order to make the reallocation process more expensive

+Memory segmentation tests with Garbage Collector
+WithoutCapacity_Heap_CallGC: Action: Populate a pre instantiated list with non defined capacity, but adding some objects to the heap in order to make the reallocation process more expensive, but now calling our feared Garbage Collector
+WithCapacity_Heap_CallGC: Action: Populate a pre instantiated list with defined capacity, but adding some objects to the heap in order to make the reallocation process more expensive, but now calling our feared Garbage Collector

 ```
 | Method                      | Mean      | Error     | StdDev    | Gen0      | Gen1      | Gen2      | Allocated |
 |---------------------------- |----------:|----------:|----------:|----------:|----------:|----------:|----------:|